Radical 9

 Radical 9 or radical man (人部) meaning "person" is a Kangxi radical.
 Of the 214 radicals, Radical 9 is one of 23 which are composed of 2 strokes.

 When appearing at the left side of a Chinese character, it usually transforms into 亻.

 In the Kangxi Dictionary, there are 794 characters (out of 49,030) to be found under this radical.

 人 is also the 12th indexing component in the Table of Indexing Chinese Character Components predominantly adopted by Simplified Chinese dictionaries published in mainland China.
-Two associated indexing components, 亻 and 入 (formerly Radical 11), are affiliated to the principle indexing component 人.
+Two associated indexing components, 亻 and 入 (formerly Radical 11), are affiliated to the principal indexing component 人.